bdurand/super_settings/README.md

 SuperSettings.structured("enabled_users", {})["id"]
 ```

-Because all settings must be read into memory, you should avoid creating thousands of settings since this could lead to performance or memory issues loading the cache.
+The cache scales fine to handle hundreds of settings, but you avoid creating thousands of settings.
+Because all settings are read into memory, too many settings records could lead to performance or memory issues when loading the cache.

 ### Data Model

 Each setting has a unique key, a value, a value type, and an optional description.
 The value type can be one of "string", "integer", "float", "boolean", "datetime", "array", or "secret".
 The array value type will always return an array of strings.
 The secret value type also returns a string and is used to indicate that the value contains sensitive data that should not be exposed.
 Secret values can be encrypted in the database as well (see below).

-The value type on a setting does not limit how it can be cast when request using one of the accessor methods on `SuperSettings`, though.
+You can request a setting using one of the accessor methods on `SuperSettings` regardless of its defined value type.
 For instance, you can call `SuperSettings.get("integer_key")` on an integer setting and it will return a string.
-The value type does ensure that the value is validated to be sure it can be cast to the specified type so you can avoid inputing invalid data.
+The value type is used to validate the setting value on input so you can be sure that can cast to the specified type at runtime.

 It is not possible to store an empty string in a setting; empty strings will be always cast to `nil`.

-A history of all settings changes is kept every time the value is changed in the `histories` association.
+A history of all settings changes is updated every time the value is changed in the `histories` association.
 You can use this information to see what values were in effect at what time.
 You can optionally alse record who made the changes.

 #### Storage Engines